 Desktop+online+MP3+app, Pronunciation scored, Cheap, ★★★★★

 Transparent and Byki (Before You Know It) are the same company, and have several versions of language courses on their 2 websites.
-Version 1 is highly recommended for beginners, because of its pronunciation scores and graphs.
-Version 2 costs some more, and also gives you MP3 files to download and listen offline:
+Versions 1 and 2 are highly recommended for beginners, because of their pronunciation scores and graphs.
+Version 2 costs some more, and also gives you MP3 files to download and listen offline.
+The following graphs give an example of the falling then rising tone of yǔ in Mandarin, meaning "and."
+Transparent helps you learn to say tones.
+Use BBC to practice recognizing them when others speak.

 - $70 for desktop and MP3 in any one of 72 languages, 1,000+ words; same graphs and scores to improve your pronunciation as version 1 (title: Byki Deluxe) ★★★★★

-- $30 per month online, (cheaper for longer terms) in any one of 55 languages, 2,000+ words; seems to have the same graphs and scores as version 1; may have more video (title: Transparent Language Online) ★★★
+- $30 per month online, (cheaper for longer terms) in any one of 100 languages, 2,000+ words; graph of volume only, accepts poor pronunciation, but you can replay pronunciation of the native speaker and yourself to compare them and improve (title: Transparent Language Online) ★★★

 - $50 for 5 audio CDs or MP3 downloads in any one of 10 languages; does not score your pronunciation (title: Everywhere Audio Course) ★★★